 The Board believes that promoting student health and nutrition enhances readiness for learning and increases student achievement.
 The goals of nutrition education are (1) to provide appropriate instruction for the acquisition of behaviors which contribute to a healthy lifestyle for students and (2) to teach, encourage and support healthy eating by students and (3) disseminate consistent nutrition messages throughout the school district, schools, cafeterias, homes, communities and media.

-The Board will provide nutrition education within the State Mandated Curriculum and Grade Level Competencies adopted by the State Board of Education.
+The Board will provide evidence based nutrition education within the State Mandated Curriculum and Grade Level Competencies adopted by the State Board of Education.
 Nutrition education will provide all students with the knowledge and skills needed to lead healthy lives.
 Students should learn to address nutrition-related health concerns through age-appropriate nutrition education lessons and activities.
 For example, teaching students how to read a nutrition fact label.

 Nutrition education and promotion should extend beyond the school environment by engaging and involving families and communities.
 School district personnel may coordinate with agencies and community organizations to provide opportunities for appropriate student projects and promotional activities related to nutrition.